davidcalikes/Late-Gigs/docs/README.md

     * As a user, I want to join a waiting list if I don't immediately find a venue

     * As a user, I want to be notified by email when a gig is created for my venue or act.

+    * As a user, I want to be notified of my progress when inputing my data.

+    * As a user, I want to input my data incrementally, in case I make a mistake.

+    * As a user, I want to change any mistakes I do make without having to run the app again.

 <br>